 The program detection circuit is made up of U701 and U702.
 U701A and U701D and associated circuitry discriminate between normal program material and white noise (such as might be present from a studio-transmitter link during program failure) or silence.
 U701A and surrounding components form a band-pass filter with a Q of 3 tuned to about 5 kHz.
 U701D is a first-order low-pass filter.
 Red and green LEDs on the board indicate the presence or absence of program determined by the balance of the detected signals from the two filters.
 U702 and U701C form a count-down timer.
 The time between a program fault and shutdown is selected by jumpering pins on header JP701.
 For times, see section 5.7.
-The times are proportional to the value of R721 (that is, times can be doubled by doubling the value of R721) and are listed in minutes.
+The times are proportional to the value of R721 (that is, times can be doubled by doubling the value of R721).

-4.9 Power Regulator Circuit Board
+4.9 Power Regulator Circuit Boards

-The power regulator board is the shorter of two boards mounted under the chassis toward the front of the unit.
-The board has the isolating diode for the battery input, the switch-mode voltage regulator for the RF power amplifier, and circuitry for PA supply current metering.
+The power regulator boards are the two boards mounted under the chassis on either side of a pair of $15,000~\mu f$ filter capacitors toward the front of the unit.
+Each board has the switch-mode voltage regulator for a RF power amplifier, and circuitry for PA supply current metering.